2014 Urban Cépages

 This medium-bodied wine has a bright acidity that makes it a great food wine.
 It has peppery aromas with hints of dark fruits.
 Flavors of blackberry and plum greet your palate, leading into a slight smokiness on the back and soft tannins on the finish.
 We aged it for one year in Missouri oak barrels.
 A grape that was originally named after a Spanish town, the word “Mourvèdre” is of French derivation and is pronounced “more-ved-druh” by most English speakers.
 In Portugal, they call it “Mataro.”
 In Spain, it is called “Monastrell.”
 We call it “interesting.”
 Salute!

 This wine is where it all started.
 Cabernet Franc was the first grape we planted and the first wine we made.
 Cabernet Franc and Sauvignon Blanc are the parent grapes of Cabernet Sauvignon.
 Even though the varietal shares DNA with Cabernet Sauvignon, they are very different.
 Cabernet Franc ripens about a week faster than Cabernet Sauvignon, making it more adaptable to cooler climates.
 It grows best in sandy terroir, like the sandy loam soil at our vineyards.
 This wine is smooth and earthy with hints of berries and tobacco on the nose.
 It hits the palate with intense fruit and peppery accents.
 Eighteen months of oak aging give this wine deep tannins that linger on the finish and notes of oak and spice.
+The 2014 Cabernet Franc took home a gold medal from the Finger Lakes International Wine Festival.
 Past vintages of our Cabernet Franc have taken home multiple medals from the Indy International Wine Competition and the Jefferson Cup.

 2014 Urban Vaquero